elkcityhazard/chef-frank/content/recipes/dessert-recipes/cherry-torte-recipe/index.md

   - Cherries

 ---
-Quick Easy Cherry Torte Recipe is from Aunt Lucy's kitchen.
+Quick Cherry Torte Recipe is from Aunt Lucy's kitchen.
 This Cherry Torte Recipe is an old standard from Traverse City and is a great dessert for any occasion.

 ## Aunt Lucy&#8217;s Cherry Torte Ingredients